Firebase - Per App Configuration

 Firebase web console added apps image

-Initialize Firebase in the app
+Third, add Firebase libraries to the app

 Next, we need to add Firebase libraries to our Flutter project that will let us write Dart code to communicate with our Firebase project in the cloud.

-4. In main.dart, add the following imports to the top:
+2. In main.dart, add the following imports to the top:

 import 'package:firebase_core/firebase_core.dart';